 When McDonald's wanted to create a new ad campaign, it needed archivist Jessica Farrell to look back through the old.

 Where you learn it matters.
 So where you find the story might also be where you find the classroom.

 Why did our three new faculty members choose teaching?
 Because they believe in lifelong learning, and know that they can learn from their students.

 Hayden Antal co-produced a movie for the 2015 Campus MovieFest as a side project.
-Not only did it win top honors, it was selected to show at Cannes International Film Festival in France this May.
+Not only did it win top honors, it was selected to show at Cannes International Film Festival in France.